OlympusDAO/olympus-v3/audit/2024-10_loan-consolidator/README.md

 Features:

 - Enables the owner of Cooler Loans to consolidate multiple loans (within the same Cooler) into a single loan, using an ERC3156 flash loan provider.
+- Enables the owner of Cooler Loans to migrate loans between Clearinghouses and debt tokens (DAI and USDS).
 - Has a helper function to advise the owner on the approvals of gOHM/DAI/sDAI required in order to complete the consolidation.
 - The policy can optionally take a protocol fee (sent to the TRSRY) that is set to 0 by default.
 - Utilises the CHREG module to obtain the list of Clearinghouse policies.